rawiriblundell/jsonprint/README.md

 ensure that the variables are unset.
 But if this happens, we probably have a bigger issue to investigate.

+BUT, if your script(s) that you source this into support a `local` scope, go ahead and use that capability - and you probably should.

 ## List of Functions

 All functions start with `json_`, even when this may seem weird.
 I might change